 These lands are owned by public or quasi-public organizations and are used for purposes which might preclude their use for other purposes.
+They comprise most of the lands above 2,500 feet in the western three quarters of Town.

-Permitted Uses: Agriculture Conservation
+Permitted Uses:

-Forestry
+Agriculture Conservation Forestry Low-impact recreation

-Low-impact Recreation

 Permitted uses requiring Site Plan Review:

 Playground and / or picnic area

 Public utilities and facilities

 High-impact recreation

-Small wind energy systems
+Small Wind Energy Systems

-Conditional Uses: Private community water and sewer systems Earth and mineral extractions Camping, Camper, or Recreational Vehicle Site
+Conditional Uses: Private community water and sewer systems Earth and mineral extractions Camping, Camper, or Recreational Vehicle Parks